| | | | |

 Accessibility Needs

 Pompeii has uneven terrain and ancient cobblestones.
-If mobility is a concern, private tours offer more flexibility.
+Pompeii has uneven terrain.
+If mobility is a concern, travel-friendly walking shoes or foldable trekking poles can make a big difference.
 Some paths have been adapted for wheelchairs.
 Check in advance.

 Language Preferences